 The shift from granting monopolies to the aristocracy through nepotism or preference to granting monopolies to individuals on the basis of originality and contribution to industry laid the groundwork for the contemporary global intellectual property regime.

-2013 The United States Transitions To A 'First-Inventor-To-File' Patent System
+United States Transitions To A 'First-Inventor-To-File' Patent System

 The United States has long had a “first-to-invent” patent system in which the date of invention could trump the date of filing a patent application in determining patent rights.
 However, that is set to change due to the America Invents Act (AIA), a sweeping patent reform bill signed into law by President Obama in September 2011.